Christmas in Mexico Unit Study

 Watch Geography Now!
 Mexico.

-Read facts about Germany at Ducksters.
+Read facts about Mexico at Ducksters.

 Have your children find Mexico on a map or globe.
 Have your older children label Mexico and the countries that border it (United States of America, Belize, and Guatemala) on this map.
 Here’s an answer key.